AWS Global Infrastructure

 • Local Zones allow running highly demanding applications that require single-digit millisecond latencies to the end-users such as media & entertainment content creation, real-time gaming, reservoir simulations, electronic design automation, and machine learning.

-• Each AWS Local Zone location is an extension of an AWS Region where latency-sensitive applications can be hosted. using AWS services such as EC2, VPC, EBS, File Storage, and ELB in geographic proximity to end-users.
+• Each AWS Local Zone location is an extension of an AWS Region where latency-sensitive applications can be hosted using AWS services such as EC2, VPC, EBS, File Storage, and ELB in geographic proximity to end-users.

 • AWS Local Zones provide a high-bandwidth, secure connection between local workloads and those running in the AWS Region.

-• AWS Local Zones helps to seamlessly connect to the full range of services in the AWS Region such as S3 and DynamoDB through the same APIs and toolsets over AWS’s private and high bandwidth network backbone.
+• AWS Local Zones help seamlessly connect to the full range of services in the AWS Region such as S3 and DynamoDB through the same APIs and toolsets over AWS’s private and high bandwidth network backbone.

 AWS Local Zones